joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-03-24-fiddler-ncaa-bracket.md

 ---
 layout: post
-published: false
+published: true
-title:
+title: Infinite March madness
 date: 2025/03/24
-subtitle:
+subtitle: How often will Duke get to the final four when there are $2^k$ teams?
-tags:
+tags: recursion trees
 ---

 >**Question**: